singularityware/singularityware.github.io/pages/docs/user-docs/docs-instances.md

 ## Important Notes

 - The instances are linked with your user.
 So if you start an instance with sudo, that is going to go under root, and you will need to call `sudo singularity instance.list` in order to see it.

-This stuff is completely under development and likely to change! <a href="https://github.com/singularityware/singularity/issues" target="_blank"> Join the conversation!</a>.